 Consider the whole package – not just the salary.

-Focus on the entire deal, responsibilities, location, travel, flexibility in working hours, opportunities for growth and promotion, support for continued education.
-Think strategically – you may take a lower package now, however, will that put you in a stronger position later?
+Focus on the entire deal, responsibilities, location, travel, flexibility in working hours, opportunities for growth and promotion and support for continued education.
+Think strategically – you may take a lower package now.
+However, will that put you in a stronger position later?

 Avoid ultimatums of any kind and always stay at the table.